noey2020/How-to-Write-Multitasking-STM32/README.md

 thread in a round-robin way, we achieve the illusion that all threads run in parallel.
 In short, multitasking.

 Threads makes us more object oriented as opposed to procedural.
+Let's set this aside for the moment and switch back to multitasking.

-So how do we switch from one task to another?
+Okay, let's try to detail how do we switch from one task to another?
 Hardware provides us with interrupts, NVIC, timers and software provides us stack and data structures.
+We make it happen organizing our thoughts about stack frame data structure and use a dedicated CPU hardware(SysTick) timer to provide the RTOS time reference.
 We illustrated before how we enter and exit interrupts and we will use that strategy which means we have to augment it by writing the context switch between tasks.
-Before switching, we need to store the current stack pointer and the registers pushing them into the stack.
-In addition to what the hardware push, we also have to push by software needed for the context switch.
-Because of software, "we can skin a cat in many ways".
+In addition, each time we switch running tasks , we have to save the state of all the task variables and in the registers to a stack frame .
+Also, all the run-time information about the task in a task control block, which is managed by our RTOS kernel.
+In other words, hardware has to push and software has push the registers.
+And this is what we call "context switching".
+Another word for it is the time to save the current task state and load up and start the next task.
+The next detail is how do we design the data structures because in software, "we can skin a cat in many ways".
 We can use a dual stack and/or a single stack.
 The proposed is:

 typedef struct{